ajcanepa/Hominin_skeletal_part_abundances/TaphonomyR/Abstract RqueR Sevilla.md

 ---
 ## Version 2

+**Title:**  TaphonomyR: An open-soure R package for data analysis and visualization for quantitativ taphonomy.

 **Preguntar a Nohemi y Ana.**

 In the field of archaeology, taphonomic data analysis plays an important role in deciphering the interplay between anthropogenic activities and natural processes on skeletal remains.